MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ## Review the deployment

-With the app now running, Contoso now needs to fully operationalize and secure it in Azure.
+With the application now running, Contoso now needs to fully operationalize and secure it in Azure.

 ### Security

 The Contoso security team reviews the Azure VMs, to determine any security issues.

 - To control access, the team reviews the network security groups (NSGs) for the VMs.
-NSGs are used to ensure that only traffic allowed to the app can reach it.
+NSGs are used to ensure that only traffic allowed to the application can reach it.
 - The team also consider securing the data on the disk using Azure Disk Encryption and Key Vault.

 For more information, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).